SebastianManriqueM/sdom_epe_trainning/training_material/training_sesion_1/1_2_SDOM_Inputs.md

 > **⚠️ Attention:**
 >  - Make sure all required CSV files are present in the specified folder before starting the simulation.
 >  - Please keep the root names of each file.
 For instance, in the sample files you can change "2025" for whatever you prefer, but keeping the root name.
-For example, for "CapSolar_2025.csv" file you need to keep the root name as "CapSolar".
+For example, for "CapSolar_2025.csv" file you need to keep the root name as "CapSolar_".
 >  - Please do not change the column names of each csv files.

 # 2. CSV input files